backdrop-contrib/style_settings/README.txt

 Unnecessary rewriting of CSS files is avoided through a two step process for each monitored CSS file.

-The first step generates a unique checksum key used in the second step but only if the css/js cache has been flushed.
+The first step generates a unique checksum key that will be used by the second step but only if the css/js cache has been flushed.

-The second step prevents rewrite of the CSS files using the checksum if:
+Only after this the second step rewrites the CSS file using the checksum key if:
-- no theme settings have changed
+- theme settings have changed
-AND
+OR
-- no variables have changed
+- variables have changed
-AND
+OR
-- the original CSS file has not changed.
+- the original CSS file has changed.